 A hearing before an administrative law judge (ALJ) is typically the second step in the SSDI application appeals process, following a reconsideration of an application.
-Our experienced attorney is here to guide you through this process to make the hearing as easy on you as possible, and to give you the greatest chance of obtaining these important benefits on appeal.
+Our experienced New Jersey SSDI attorney is here to guide you through this process to make the hearing as easy on you as possible, and to give you the greatest chance of obtaining these important benefits on appeal.
+Read on to learn more about what you can expect at your hearing and how our legal team can help.

 Government agency hearings that are like trials — in the sense that they require the questioning of witnesses and gathering of facts in order to reach a decision — require an official to oversee them.
 The ALJ performs this important function.